-1. Voters shall endorse the initiative of an electoral subject to run in an election by signing the form of the list of supporters.
+- 1. Voters shall endorse the initiative of an electoral subject to run in an election by signing the form of the list of supporters.

-2. The CEC shall by ordinance approve a sample of the form of the list of supporters.
+- 2. The CEC shall approve, by an ordinance, a sample of the form of the list of supporters.

-3. The form of a list of supporters shall include a voter's:
+- 3. The form of a list of supporters shall include a voter's:

-a) the first and last name;
+- a) the first and last name;

-b) the date of birth (day/month/year);
+- b) the date of birth (day/month/year);

-c) the personal number of the citizen of Georgia;
+- c) the personal number of the citizen of Georgia;

-d) the address (according to the identity card of the citizen of Georgia or the Agency database);
+- d) (Deleted 2.7.2020, No 6723);

-e) the date of signature;
+- e) the date of signature;

-f) the signature.
+- f) the signature.

-4. The form of a list of supporters shall contain the first name and last name, address (according to the identity card of a citizen of Georgia or the Agency database), and contact telephone number of the person responsible for collecting signatures, as well as the date of completing the form.
+4. The form of a list of supporters shall contain the first name and last name, personal number and contact telephone number of the person responsible for collecting signatures, as well as the date of completing the form.
 The person responsible for collecting signatures shall endorse the form by his/her signature.